arsh248/RAG_Apple_vision_pro_-DeepSolv_assigment-/README.md

 ## Overview

 This Streamlit application leverages advanced language processing techniques to create a Retrieval-Augmented Generation (RAG) chatbot.
 The chatbot is designed to assist users with inquiries related to Apple Vision Pro using a combination of GPT-3.5 turbo and Google Generative AI embeddings.
 The application also incorporates a FAISS vector database to efficiently handle and retrieve relevant information from a PDF knowledge base.
-It provides a chat interface with chat history.
+The idea is to provide a chat interface.

 <img width="1509" alt="image" src="https://github.com/user-attachments/assets/0cf0e96e-d5cd-44e8-b926-79d833c41268">